AADavin/Zombi/README.md

 #### Example 3 - Simulating the evolution of gene families ####

-Then we want to simulate the evolution of genomes inside the species tree.
-For that we will use the species tree we obtained in the previous example

  We will change the default parameters.
 We will use as rates 0.1 for duplications, 0.2 for transfers and 0.3 for losses.
  For that we do: